-Name: Date of Birth: Male/Female (circle one) Address: City: State/Zip: Unit: District: Council: Phone: Scout Er nail: Parent Email: Please register me as a Provisional Scout as indicated below: Week 1: Week 2: Week 3: Week 4: Week 5: Week 6: (Eagle Week Yes / No) Eagle Week applicants will be e sent a welcome email with additional information I would like Saturday brunch tickets (no charge for children under 5 years of the second second or Children (6-12 yrs) @ \$6 each Provisional Scout fee is \$550 (or \$525, if registered and paid in full by 4/1/23).
-Eagle Week requires an additional \$40 for registration, Discover Adventure Program requires an additional \$40.
+Name: · Address: City: State/Zip: Unit: District: Council: Phone: Scout Email: Parent Email: Please register me as a Provisional Sco ut as indicated below: Week 1: Week 2: Week 3: Week 4: Week 5: Week 6: Week 7: (Eagle Week Yes / No) Trail to Eagle Week applicants will be sent a welcome email with additional information I would like Saturday brunch tickets (no charge for children under 5 year h or Children (6-12 yrs) @ \$5 each requires an additional \$50 for registration Full payment is due not later than three Provisional Scout fee is \$615 (or \$590, if registered and paid in full by 4/1/24).
+Trail to Eagle Week requires an additional \$50 for registration, Discover Adventure Program requires an additional \$50.
 Full payment is due not later than three weeks prior to the start of the camp week.
 Prior to your week at camp, you will be sent a registration email with additional information.
-Please review the camp flyer available online at: sequassen.org Note: The CIT program requires a separate online application available via the website above.
-Please send application and (minimum of \$50 non-refund required to guarantee spot) t lable deposit P.O.
-Bo cticut Yankee Council, BSA ox 32 , CT 06460-0032

-Amount Enclosed: Ş Check No. . (payable to Connecticut Yankee Council) Credit Card Payment: (Visa, MC, AMEX) Card No

-Questions: 203-951-0234 or karen.caiati@scouting.org
+Please review the camp flyer Note: The CIT program requires a separ rate online application av vailable via the website above. \$75 non-refundable deposit can be n Balance must be paid by electronic to Connecticut Yankee Council, BSA 60 Wellington Rd.
+Milford, CT 06460 Amount Enclosed: \$ Ch neck No( payable to Connecticut Yankee Council) Credit Card Payment: (Visa, MC, AMEX ) Card No Exp.
+Date: CVV: Signature: Fax: 203-876-6884 Questions: 203-95 51-0234 or karen.caiati@scouting.org